SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ### Fulfilling the vertical

-We're usually doing the vertical development, meaning an engineer starts with the domain definitions, continues with its implementation and finishes with the UI, dedicated public API or a client whichever is needed for the task to be done.
+We're usually doing the vertical development, meaning an engineer starts with the domain definitions, continues with its implementation and finishes with the front-facing tasks.

 Depending on your team workflow and preferences this step can take place in parallel with the previous one.

-As noted, the scope of this part is to prepare the UI for the scenario if one is needed or the exposed public API or a dedicated idiomatic client.
+As noted, the scope of this part is to prepare the front-facing part for the scenario: either a UI if one is needed, or the public API, or a dedicated idiomatic client.

 As soon as the implementation is ready, another PR and review comes along.

 ## Start over again

-When a scenario is finished, pick up a new one and start it over again through the PR and review process.
+When a scenario is finished, pick up a new one and start it over again following the PR and review process.

-And when a particular Bounded Context is fulfilled the team can continue with the next one as well.
+As soon as a particular Bounded Context is fulfilled the team can continue with the next one.
 Although, in some cases you may find it easier to iterate over the linked scenarios from different contexts which is perfectly fine.